Colorado Daily: Ownership and editorial changes since 2001

 On September 26, 2005, Miller announced he was selling the newspaper to the E.W.
 Scripps Company of Cincinnati, then the owner of the Daily Camera and the Rocky Mountain News, bringing former rivals Colorado Daily and Daily Camera under the same ownership.
 Miller left the newspaper in 2007.

 Scripps later shut down the Daily's freestanding office, moving operations to the Camera's headquarters on Pearl Street in Boulder.
 In 2009, Scripps sold the Camera and the Daily to MediaNews Group, which also publishes the Denver Post.
 In December 2013, Digital First Media acquired MediaNews Group properties, including the Daily's parent, Prairie Mountain Publishing.

+The Colorado Daily ceased operation in September 2022; releasing their final issue at that date.